Printfest in Schools

 We aim to inspire young people with printmaking, encouraging the use of printmaking techniques and an appreciation of printmaking by others.

-A printmaking brief for 2023 was provided to Primary and Secondary Schools to spark ideas for projects and artwork which was displayed at The Coro during Printfest 2023.
+A printmaking brief for 2024 has been provided to Primary and Secondary Schools to spark ideas for projects and artwork which will be displayed at The Coro during Printfest 2024.

 Comments from schools and school children in response to the Printfest weekend: